Wendong-Huo/thesis-bodies/README.md

     * I divided 100 bodies into 10 groups.
 The best bodies are in the first group (group 0).
 The worst ones in group 9.

     * Train policy on a group of 10 bodies, with body info. (obs.space = original_obs.space + 18 params about body).
 Trained with three seed.
 3xg10. so we will have 30 policies.
+(This is g10)

     * Test these policies in 100 bodies and produce heat matrix that can compare to the one in section 1.

+    * train on a group of 20 bodies, (g20 train on sorted group, 20u train on unsorted group).

+    * I am going to clean up the code and make it more reuseable.
+In Cleaned_version

-5. Test ...
+5. Test

+    * preliminary test results: in 900 tests, w/o bodyinfo 28 successes, w/ bodyinfo 38 successes.

+    * I only train them for 2M steps.
+I'll increase training time, see if there will be more successes.

+    * I should take 80% bodies to train, and 20% bodies to test, the data will be nicer.